 - When the mustard seeds have all finished spluttering, add the garlic and the curry leaves.
 Stir for 30 secs and then add the acorn squash.

-- Add the salt, turmeric and the kashmiri chilli powder (if adding).
+- Add the salt, turmeric and the kashmiri chilli powder (if adding) and the asafoetida.
 Stir to mix all the spices with the acorn squash and cover and cook on medium heat for 5 mins.
 Open the lid and add the grated coconut (or shredded coconut) and stir to incorporate the coconut well into the mixture.
 Turn heat off.